JaffaKetchup/flutter_map_tile_caching/README.md

 ## Example

-To view the example, copy the `main.dart` file inside the `example` directory, and run it inside your own new project.
-You'll need to add this package (see below) and `flutter_map` to that project's dependencies.
+To view the example project, just clone the .zip file in the example folder and unzip it to a local directory.
+You should be able to run it instantly on Android - iOS will require extra setup.
+Beware, this solution may be older than the latest example.

+For the latest example, but no other code or build settings, just clone the main.dart file in the example folder to a local project, and import this library and `flutter_map` in the pubspec.yaml file.

+Alternatively, if you just want to see how it works in real life, you can run the example app on an Android device by installing the APK file found in the 'example' directory.

 ## Functionality